USC-ACTLab/crazyswarm/docs2/installation.rst

     .. note::
        symlink-install allows you to edit Python and config files without running `colcon build` every time.

+5. Set up USB permissions for crazyradio

+   For the crazyradio, you need to setup usb rules in order to communicate with the Crazyflie.
+Find the instructions for that here `in Bitcraze's USB permission guide for Linux <https://www.bitcraze.io/documentation/repository/crazyflie-lib-python/master/installation/usb_permissions/>`_.

-5. Set up software-in-the-loop simulation (optional)
+6. Set up software-in-the-loop simulation (optional)

     This currently requires cloning the Crazyflie firmware and building the Python bindings manually.
 In a separate folder (not part of your ROS 2 workspace!),